minjiacheng/Cat_VS_Dog/README.txt

 run predictPic.py to make a prediction on an image put own images under imgs folder run findAccuracy to find % accuracy of network

+extract_weights, load_weights and model are used to build the DeepLabv3+ model I wrote padding.py to just create a nice way to pad an image to the required dimension util.py contains some methods that I used for plotting and overlaying transparent images